Skip to Content

 A serving dish of kedjenou.

-• Refrigerate Store the leftovers in an airtight container for 3 to 4 days.
+• Refrigerate: Store the stew in an airtight container for 3-4 days.

-• Thaw – Defrost the stew in the refrigerator overnight.
+• Thaw: Defrost the stew in the refrigerator overnight for the best results.

-• Reheat Warm leftovers on the stovetop to serve and enjoy!
+• Reheat: Warm the leftovers on the stovetop over medium heat and prepare your sides.

 A serving dish of kedjenou.